-You have the right to demand for – as far as statutory requirements are fulfilled – restriction of the processing of your data.
+As far as statutory requirements are fulfilled you have the right to demand for restriction of the processing of your data.

 Objection to direct marketing:

-In case you consented to the processing of your data, you have the right to object this consent with immediate effect.
-The legality of data processing prior to your revocation remains unchanged.
+In case you consented to the processing of your data, you have the right to revoke this consent at any time with effect for the future.
+The lawfulness of data processing prior to your withdrawal remains unchanged.

 You have the right to lodge a complaint with a supervisory authority.
 You can appeal to the supervisory authority which is responsible for your place of residence or your state or to the supervisory authority responsible for us.
 This is:

-We reserve the right to change our security and data protection measures if this is required due to technical development.
+We reserve the right to change our security and data protection measures.
 In such cases, we will amend our data protection notice accordingly.
-Please therefore observe the current version of our data protection notice, as this is subject to change.
+Please therefore observe the current version of our data protection notice, as this is subject to changes.